John 20:28

 John 20:28 is the twenty-eighth verse of the twentieth chapter of the Gospel of John in the New Testament, in which the apostle Thomas declares his recognition of "My Lord and my God".

 Context

-This short verse forms part of the Gospel's account of Jesus' reappearance to the disciples, including Thomas, eight days after his resurrection.
+This short verse forms part of the Gospel's account of Jesus's reappearance to the disciples, including Thomas, eight days after his resurrection.
 In the previous verse, Jesus has invited Thomas to see and touch the wounds of his crucified body, and to believe.

 Content

 The original Koine Greek, according to the Textus Receptus, reads: